python/cpython/Doc/howto/logging-cookbook.rst

    way, it will remain unchanged after UTF-8 encoding).

 #.
 Replace the Unicode section with whatever placeholders you like; if the data
-   which appears there after substitution is Unicode, that's fine -- it will be encoded using UTF-8.
+   which appears there after substitution contains characters outside the ASCII range, that's fine -- it will be encoded using UTF-8.

 The formatted message *will* be encoded using UTF-8 encoding by ``SysLogHandler``.
 If you follow the above rules, you should be able to produce